aftabkhan001/dbtools/sql_dump/README.md

 ***Restore***

 When restoring backup, perform following steps:
-* Create database on destination server and disable `foreign key` checks
+* Create database on destination server
 ```
 mysql> CREATE DATABASE IF NOT EXISTS classicmodels_REDACTED;
 ```